 \subsection{Continual Learning.}

-Next, we introduce Continual Learning strategies \sm{that preserve the functionality of the model} making it work also in challenging scenarios where some classes seen in the past are not present in the current training data.
-The following subsections describe in detail the problem setup and the relative modules.\\
+Next, we introduce Continual Learning strategies {that preserve the functionality of the model} making it work also in challenging scenarios where some classes seen in the past are not present in the current training data.
+The following subsections describe in detail the problem setup and the relative modules.

-\textbf{Knowledge Distillation (KD)} Firstly, we apply knowledge distillation at the output level, in order to allow multimodal learning in different class-incremental continual learning settings.
-The multimodal \sm{setup poses} the question of \textit{which supervision} should be used, and \textit{for which output}. \sm{Indeed}, our model is designed to provide two predictions (one from the RGB branch and one from the LiDAR branch), and effectively work even in the case when the input is unimodal.
-Consequently, we must design Knowledge Distillation to cope with this setting and work effectively in all scenarios.
+\textbf{Knowledge Distillation (KD)} Firstly, we apply knowledge distillation at the output level, to allow multimodal learning in different class-incremental continual learning settings.
+The multimodal {setup poses} the question of \textit{which supervision} should be used, and \textit{for which output}. {Indeed}, our model is designed to provide two predictions (one from the RGB branch and one from the LiDAR branch), and effectively work even in the case when the input is unimodal.
+Consequently, we must design Knowledge Distillation to cope with this \cut{setting}.

 We design four versions of the KD loss, according to the degrees of freedom of the system, exploring all the possible combinations.
-We develop it starting from a standard cross-entropy-based distillation loss
+We develop them starting from a standard cross-entropy-based distillation loss:

 where $\hat{\mathbf{Y}}_{k-1}$ are the predicted class probabilities by the previous step ($k-1$) model and $\hat{\mathbf{Y}}_{k}$ are the predictions of current step ($k$) model.
 The four losses are built on top of this general formulation.
 The difference between one another lies in the output and supervision provided.
-In particular, we define them as follows: {
+We define them as follows: {